themespell/ts-team-member/README.txt

 == Upgrade Notice ==

-= 0.0.3 =
+= 0.0.4 =
-Upgrade to this version for improved performance and added customization options for the live editor.
+Upgrade to this version for improved performance and fixed update issues.